Tinitto/data-science-snapshot-testing/README.md

 ### Other Considerations

-- There is a possibility of also testing time spent calculating as opposed to the accurasy final results.
+- There is a possibility of also testing the time spent calculating as opposed to the accuracy of the final results.
 This too can be saved in a pickle file of say performance

 - Actually a whole range of performance parameters can be snapshot tested, including memory usage, time spent etc.

 ### ToDo
-- Create a sample project to showcase snashot testing in data science
+- Create a sample project to showcase snapshot testing in data science